mpeeples2008/ArchNetSci/_book/index.md

 From here `ggplot2` includes seemingly endless customization options.
 There are way too many options out there for us to cover here but a good place to start is the [R Graph Gallery](https://r-graph-gallery.com/) website.

-We will cover many examples and the [visualization Section](#Visualization) of this tutorial in particular leans heavily on the `ggplot2` format but for now, let's just see a couple of additional examples.
+We will cover many examples and the [visualization section](#Visualization) of this tutorial in particular leans heavily on the `ggplot2` format but for now, let's just see a couple of additional examples.

 ```r